“At that time (1873) one thousand pound beeves sold in San Antonio for $8 per head, sold in Wichita, Kansas for $23.80 per head.”

 Drovers learned the best size herd to move over long distances was 2,500-3,000 head, which moved slowly to avoid a stampede.
 Usually, the cattle were taken shorter distances each day and allowed to rest and graze at midday and night.

 A crew of at least ten cowboys was needed to herd the cattle, with three horses per cowboy.
 These men worked in shifts to watch the cattle 24 hours a day, herding them in the daytime and watching them at night to prevent stampedes and theft.
 The crew also included a trail boss, a cook, who drove a chuck wagon, and a horse wrangler to take charge of the spare horses.
 The wrangler was often a very young cowboy or one of lower social status.
-The cook was a particularly well-respected member of the crew, as not only was he in charge of the food, he also was in charge of medical supplies and had a working knowledge of practical medicine.
+The cook was an exceptionally well-respected member of the crew, as not only was he in charge of the food, but he also was in charge of medical supplies and had a working knowledge of practical medicine.
 The two-month trip would cost about $1000 in wages and provisions.

 Most of the cattle along the trail were shipped out of Dodge City, Kansas, along the railroad.
 However, as cattlemen learned of the great open ranges to the north, many began trailing their herds further into Nebraska, Wyoming, Montana, the Dakotas, and even as far north as Canada.

 Despite its popularity, traffic along the trail began to decline in 1885 due to the spreading use of barbed wire fences, the introduction of beefier cattle breeds, and the settlement of the frontier.
-But the most significant contributor to the trail’s demise were quarantines of Texas cattle due to the “Texas Fever” – a disease spread by a parasitic tick.
+But the most significant contributor to the trail’s demise was quarantines of Texas cattle due to the “Texas Fever” – a disease spread by a parasitic tick.
 Carried northward by longhorns, the disease decimated northern herds, causing many northern states and territories to ban Texas cattle.
 As a result, Texas congressman James Francis Miller, Art Lytle’s brother-in-law, introduced legislation that would have plotted a National Trail north of Texas under federal supervision, but the proposal did not pass.

 The last reported drive on the Great Western Trail was made in 1893 by John Rufus Blocker, who drove his herd from West Texas to Deadwood, South Dakota.
 By then, as many as six million cattle and one million horses had been driven to northern pastures and markets.